 HARVEST: Before blooms are completely open.

-Plants propagated from seeds will produce tubers that can be saved, stored and planted out the following spring.
+NOTE: Plants propagated from seeds will produce tubers that can be saved, stored and planted out the following spring.
 In the fall, after plants have died back but before the ground freezes, cut plants back to 2-4" above the soil line and carefully dig tubers and remove excess soil.
 Let tubers cure for 1-3 days in warm location with some humidity, out of direct sunlight with ample air flow.
 Pack tubers in peat or vermiculite inside perforated plastic bags, boxes or crates.

 Johnny's is committed to your success, every step of the way.